-The pathogen Phytophthora can devastate native and exotic plants, however it is also central to a project that’s helping to future-proof New Zealand’s native biodiversity.
+The pest Phytophthora can devastate native and exotic plants, however it is also central to a project that’s helping to future-proof Aotearoa New Zealand’s native biodiversity.

 To protect our native and production ecosystems from the invasion of new pathogens, rapid assessments of the potential impact of identified and unidentified pathogens are critical.